This article covers:

 A full list of the functions and objects that can be interacted with can be found here: http://www.resumatorapi.com/v1/

-That is the most exciting part of APIs!
-These functions can be programmed into a small software application that can be used to automate tasks by creating an integration or "bridge" between your JazzHR account and other cloud based software applications such as: CRMs, HRIS, onboarding, payroll, and skills assessment.
+That's the most exciting part of APIs!
+These functions can be programmed into a small software application that can be used to automate tasks by creating an integration or "bridge" between your JazzHR account and other cloud-based software applications such as: CRMs, HRIS, onboarding, payroll, and skills assessment.

 APIs enable you to choose the best software for your needs (ATS, CRM, HRIS, etc.) and integrate the systems together so that data can flow back and forth automatically without any manual work on the users of the system.

-The three examples below outline a the simplified logic that would be programmed into an integration with different cloud based systems.
+The three examples below outline the simplified logic that would be programmed into an integration with different cloud-based systems.

 Job Board Example

-JazzHR's API can be used to syndicate job postings to job boards which are not directly integrated with JazzHR.
+JazzHR's API can be used to syndicate job postings to job boards that are not directly integrated with JazzHR.